peterhalpin/robustDIF/README.md

 using a Wald test whose degrees of freedom is equal the number of item parameters.
-These item-level tests (rather parameter-level tests) are not equivalent to the flagging procedure because they combine information across parameter estimates from the same item\`.
+These item-level tests (rather parameter-level tests) are not equivalent to the flagging procedure because they combine information across parameter estimates from the same item.

 ``` r
 # Wald test of both parameters